celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

 ```ts accountsUtils.ts
 import { ethers } from "ethers";
 ```
-Declare a few constant variables with value assigned to them.
+Declare a few constant variables with values assigned to them.

 - export types and interfaces.
-We'll need it later in our program to avoid Typescript error.
+We'll need it later in our program to avoid Typescript errors.

 ```ts accountsUtils.ts
 export type CNumber = BigNumberish;